TR247 Theology and Music

 No prerequisites.
 Theology and the Arts elective

-TR249 Engaging Theology and Religious Imagination through the Arts
+TR249 Imagining God Through Art: Engaging Theology and Religious Imagination through the Arts

 Paul Myhre - ONLINE COURSE

-Artistic engagement with religious beliefs and practices are threaded through human history.
-The arts provide people with opportunities to explore core and peripheral edges of religious and theological convictions, probe questions about central beliefs and practices, and can assist with reframing or transforming religious beliefs and practices, theological formulations and ethical behaviors.
-For example, contemporary graffiti artists around the planet are seizing opportunities to explore social justice issues through the visual arts in public spaces.
-This course will explore a range of ideas associated with theology, religion, spirituality and ethics in contemporary and historical artistic expressions.
-Required readings, exploration of regional arts, online assignments and threaded conversations will comprise the primary loci around which this course will revolve.
-Online sessions will involve engagement with the arts as religious expressions, spiritual explorations, ethical declarations and theological efforts to connect, communicate or explore the divine, sacred, holy, etc., with personal and communal experience.
-Students will be expected to explore the arts in relation to spirituality and as sources for imaginative theological reflection.
-Students will visit churches, museums and other locations in their communities where art involving religious, theological, spiritual and ethical connections might be found.
+Humans have used art to express religious beliefs and practices throughout history.
+In art, people can explore their theological and religious beliefs, and ask questions about their beliefs and practices.
+Art can help us understand and grow spiritually, morally, and theologically.
+For example, contemporary graffiti artists around the planet are exploring social justice issues through the visual arts in public spaces.
+This course will explore ideas associated with theology, religion, spirituality and ethics in contemporary and historical art.
+It involves required readings, exploration of regional arts, online assignments and threaded conversations.
+We will engage with the arts as religious expressions, spiritual explorations, ethical declarations and theological efforts to connect the sacred with personal and communal experience.
+We will explore the arts in relation to spirituality and as sources for imaginative theological reflection.
+We will visit churches, museums and other locations where art involving religious, theological, spiritual and ethical connections might be found.
 In addition to a final research paper, students will be required to write short weekly reflection papers about what they see or experience in relation to the readings for the week.
 The required papers, online postings and online discussions will comprise the graded components for the course.

 TR250 Bearing Witness: The Power of Story